Cynth3tik/awesome/README.md

 *   [TalAter/SpeechKITT](https://github.com/TalAter/SpeechKITT) - 🗣 A flexible GUI for Speech Recognition

-*   [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
-Built on top of popular and modern technologies such as Next JS, Tailwind, Prisma, and Stripe.

 *   [aloysius-tim/saas-react-starter-kit-boilerplate](https://github.com/aloysius-tim/saas-react-starter-kit-boilerplate) - We recommend using this amazing boilerplate (our team now use Makerkit instead of SaaStr): https://makerkit.dev/ -- React SaaS boilerplate to kickstart your new SaaS adventure as fast as possible.
 Built on top of Adonis JS for the BackEnd and React Starter Kit for the Front-End

 *   [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.